 Talk to your doctor about when you can return to work.

-Ask your doctor when you can begin driving again.
+Ask your doctor when you can start driving again.

 Don’t sit for more than 60 minutes without getting up.